So you’re wondering if you can use headphones with a Chromecast because you don’t want to disturb people living with you.

 - In Settings, scroll down and select Remotes & Accessories

 - Select Pair Remote or Accessory

 - Set your Bluetooth Headphones to Pairing Mode

 - Select Pair

 - Wait for Pair to Complete

 I recommend buying a Chromecast with Google TV because it’s much easier to use than regular Chromecasts.
-You can still cast to and it also runs as a standalone device with plenty of apps and features.
+You can still cast and it also runs as a standalone device with plenty of apps and features.

 The best part is it costs basically the same as the old generation of Chromecasts, so it’s a really good deal.

 So those are some of the ways you can use headphones with a Chromecast.
-I personally recommend either the Bluetooth transmitter option or upgrade to the new version of Chromecast.
+I personally recommend either the Bluetooth transmitter option or an upgrade to the new version of Chromecast.